glycerine/goq/README.md

  * e) (optional) cd github.com/glycerine/goq; make installation

+ * f) include the nanomsg lib in your LD_LIBRARY_PATH, and include $GOPATH/bin in your $PATH

+   For example, if you installed nanomsg using 'make installation', then you would add lines like these to your ~/.bashrc (assumes GOPATH already set):

+    export LD_LIBRARY_PATH=${GOPATH}/src/github.com/glycerine/goq/vendor/install/lib:${LD_LIBRARY_PATH}
+    export PATH=$GOPATH/bin:$PATH  # probably already done.

+   Then save the .bashrc changes, and source them with
+    $ . ~/.bashrc # have changes take effect in the current shell

+   The test suite ('go test -v' runs the test suite) depends on being able to shell out to 'goq', so it must be on your $PATH.

- * f) cd github.com/glycerine/goq; make; go test -v
+ * g) cd github.com/glycerine/goq; make; go test -v

-Goq was built using BDD, so the test suite has excellent coverage.
+Goq was built using BDD, so the test suite has good coverage.

 pre-requsites to install first